 Normal pre-weaning deaths in dogs, including stillborn puppies and miscarriages, can be up to thirty percent (30%), with about half of these deaths occurring within the first week of life.
 It is rather unfortunate, but if colostrum is not available, then the puppy may even die.

 Too small puppies with no (or poor) ability to maintain energy balance and fluid can fall prey to fading puppy syndrome.
 Their susceptibility to develop infections is high.
 These reasons are responsible for the death of these small puppies.

 It is even more vital in the case of orphaned puppies.
 Ensure that they are warm and hydrated well.
-The body temperature of the newborn puppy should be in between 29 to 32 degree Celsius besides other hosts of precautions.
+The body temperature of the newborn puppy should be between 29 to 32 degrees Celsius besides other hosts of precautions.
 These things make it necessary to remain in touch with a veterinarian and feed them with colostrum as soon as possible.

 Is There a Colostrum Supplement For Puppies?

 Yes!
 There are a few.
 And these are great for puppies that are struggling, underweight, or runts.
 The benefits of colostrum supplements for puppies are plenty.
 Moreover, the researchers are working to look into its ability to cure problems such as a leaky gut or heart disease.

 These supplements are not replacements for the first milk during the first days of life.
-Instead, they are immune defence boosters for older puppies.
+Instead, they are immune defense boosters for older puppies.

 These supplements are inexpensive and safe.
 Feed it to your puppy to boost the immune system and help cure the current issue.
 For instance, it helps in preventing the flu.
 By providing a colostrum supplement to an orphaned puppy, you only ensure he lives longer.
 If you find any, take it to the vet immediately.